nrwl/nx-workshop/docs/lab4/LAB.md

 #### 🏋️‍♀️ Steps:

-1. Stop the `ng serve`
+1. Stop the `nx serve`
-2. Generate a new Angular library called `ui-shared` in the `libs/frontend` folder
+2. Generate a new Angular library called `ui-shared` in the `libs/store` folder

    <details>
    <summary>🐳 Hint</summary>